alex-b1729/autogram-this/README.md

 ### `Autogram` class
 __Parameters__
-- `prefix`: str, optional.
-The string to start the autogram.
+- `prefix : str` (optional) The string to start the autogram.
-- `suffix`: str, optional.
-The string that ends the autogram.
+- `suffix : str` (optional) The string that ends the autogram.

 __Properties__
-- `sentence`: str.
-A sentence generated using the current `counts` mapping.
+- `sentence : str` A sentence generated using the current `counts` mapping.
-- `is_autogram`: bool.
-True if `sentence` is an autogram.
+- `is_autogram : bool` True if `sentence` is an autogram.

+__Attributes__
+- `counts : dict[str, int]` Maps lower case letters to their count in the current sentence.
+  Only includes letters with count > 0.
+- `make_plural : bool` If True, appends a 's to the end of letters with count greater than 1. (default True)
+- `include_final_and : bool` If True, add the word 'and' before the last letter count. (default True)
+- `is_pangram : bool`  If True, search for autograms where all letters of the alphabet are included. (default False)
+- `epoch : int` The number of sentences tried during search.
+- `update_all_counts : bool` If True, update all letter counts on next epoch, otherwise update one, random letter's count.

 __Methods__
-- `init_counts()`: Initiates the `count` attribute with the letter counts in `prefix + suffix`.
+- `init_counts()`: Sets the `count` attribute to the letter counts in `prefix + suffix`.
 - `counts_as_phrases(counts: dict) -> list`:
   Takes a mapping between letters to counts and outputs these counts as a comma delimited list with cardinal number names.
 - `count_occurrences(s: str) -> dict`: Take a string and returns a mapping from lowercase chars to their count in the sentence.
 - `update_counts()`:
   Updates the `counts` dictionary by alternatively updating all letters or one random letter as determined by the `update_all_counts` attribute.
 - `search() -> str`:
   Repeatedly applies `update_counts()` until an autogram is found.
   Prints to stdout the initial sentence, the number of epochs (updated every 10,000), the time taken, the dictionary of letter to counts in the final solution, and the autogram.
   Returns the autogram.

 ## Fun Resources
 - [Lee Sallows](https://www.leesallows.com/index.php) invented autograms
 - Lee Sallows paper on [reflexicons](https://www.leesallows.com/files/Reflexicons%20NEW(4c).pdf).
   Includes lots of fun variants and tips on searching for autograms.
 - [Autogram](https://en.wikipedia.org/wiki/Autogram) on Wikipedia
 - [autograms.net](https://autograms.net/) has lots of autograms.